 Our current common dividend policy is generally to distribute, annually, at least 100% of our annual taxable income.
 The amount of any dividends is determined by our Board of Trustees.
-Our Board of Trustees declared a monthly dividend of \$0.07 per common share and LTIP unit for each month in 2013.
-The aggregate amount of dividends declared for the first quarter were \$0.21 per common share and LTIP unit.
+Our Board of Trustees approved a change in the frequency of our dividend payments to monthly in January, with a targeted monthly dividend of \$0.07 per common share and LTIP unit for 2013.
+The aggregate amount of dividends declared for the first and second quarters were \$0.42 per common share and LTIP unit.